Available Registration Dates

 |Event Begins||Event Ends||Registration Deadline||Registration|

 Please sign up for the course before registration end date.
 All end dates are final due to migrations of cohorts into the courses.

-This new four-week, self-paced course provides an overview of the international enrollment management cycle and effective recruitment strategies at each phase.
+This four-week, self-paced course provides an overview of the international enrollment management cycle and effective recruitment strategies at each phase.
 Participants are guided through the steps required to build a successful international student recruitment plan and are given the opportunity to develop a customized recruitment plan for their institution.
 Topics covered include analyzing markets, evaluating recruitment strategies, collaborating with internal and external partners, and developing marketing and communications plans.

 Who Should Register?